cidgoh/geem/README.md

 * View details of our overal project aim, description, and implementation on the [Wiki](https://github.com/GenEpiO/geem/wiki/) site.
 * A working prototype of the portal is available at <https://watson.bccdc.med.ubc.ca/geem/portal.html>.
 It includes OAuth2 login, and the ability of users to view and customize a variety of draft specifications we have created for the genomic epidemiology space.
-(A previous version which doesn't incorporate the Django framework is at<http://genepio.org/geem>.)
+(An older partially-functioning version which doesn't incorporate the Django framework is at <http://genepio.org/geem>.)

 ___________